jamesw343/PixMob_IR/README.md

 * `attack`, `sustain`, and `release`: See [IR Command Fields: Attack, Sustain, and Release](#ir-command-fields-attack-sustain-and-release)
 * `chance`: See [IR Command Fields: Chance](#ir-command-fields-chance)
 * `restrict group id`: See [IR Command Fields: Restrict Group ID](#ir-command-fields-restrict-group-id)
-* `spren`: If equal to 1'b1, set the post-release enable bit in CFG0 mode configuration flags.
+* `rpen`: If equal to 1'b1, enables LED repeat mode in CFG0.
+The color will be repeated `repeat count` (taken from EEPROM, set via another command) times with a delay of `repeat delay` (also stored in EEPROM and set via another command) between each repeat.

-### IR Command: Color 1 Rapidly Followed by Color 2
+### IR Command: Display Two Colors
 Color 1 is briefly displayed for approximately 25ms with no attack or release timers (these intervals are not user-configurable), followed by Color 2 for a slightly longer period.
 The RGB values of Color 2 are saved in CFG0 memory.

 The attack and release timers on Color 2 are always set at 32ms.
 If `gsten=1'b1`, then the sustain time for Color 2 is set from [GST memory](#global-sustain-time-gst).
 Otherwise, sustain time for Color 2 is set at 384ms.